ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 Description of the parameters
 =============================

-Description of all the parameters required to run spotMAX.
+Description of all the parameters required to run SpotMAX.
 The paramters can be set in the GUI and saved to a INI configuration file or edited directly in a INI template file.
 See `INI configuration file templates`_.